giellalt/lang-krl/krl.md

 ---

-# src-fst-morphology-stems-nouns.lexc.md
+## src-fst-morphology-stems-nouns.lexc.md

-# Karelian Nouns
+## Viena Karelian Nouns
-This file documents the Karelian noun stem file.
+This file documents the Viena Karelian noun stem file.
 The first part of the file contains stems, the second contains the intermediate morphology.

-## The stem list
+### The stem list

 Nouns